 High resolution Audio 2ch-DAC TI PCM5102A on-board.

 Lipo charger circuit with Enable/Disable (USB bus power) jumper.

 Programmable by latest Espressif's esp-idf (Arduino IDE support have some function limit.)

 Very thin (3mm, excluding Audio jack and jumper) and light-weight implementation.

-Most up-to-date code is available at n24Bass's GitHub account.
+(Several issue related to latest esp-idf is fixed and new functions are merged from n24bass's code.
+Please try new code!!!).
 For its operation, station switch must be swapped from GPIO_NUM_16 to GPIO_NUM_0 for web radio operation.
 Descriptions of switch are in "controls.c" in the source code.
-Please "find and replace" from GPIO_NUM_16 to GPIO_NUM_0. please use it for testing..
+Please "find and replace" from GPIO_NUM_16 to GPIO_NUM_0.

 The movie below is made by the prototype with thin-wire jumpers.
 The production version is modified without these jumpers.